-If you are interested in learning how to register for the Compassionate Use Act and prescribe CBD medication for your patients, view our FAQ below.
+If you are interested in learning how to register for the Compassionate Use Act and prescribe medical cannabis for your patients, view our FAQ below.
 If your question isn’t answered, get in touch with us directly.

 How do I become approved to prescribe medical cannabis?

 Instructions on how to become approved and registered can be found here.

 What are potential side effects associated with medical cannabis?